hannesN/gef-mindmap-tutorial/com.itemis.gef.tutorial.mindmap.doc/markdown/10_deleting_nodes_1.md

 The `InternalDeleteNodeOperation` is almost identical to the `DeleteConnectionOperation`.

 Start the application, you should be able to delete a node now.
-In a future tutorial we will add a handle to the selection feedback, to delete the node on click.